 around the farm:

 - Several areas will be “off limits” during camp.
-This includes ALL farm buildings.
+This includes ALL farm buildings, with some exceptions during a rain day.
 Our home base for camp will be in the woods where camp shelter, stone circle, and privies are located, our orchard, fire circle, fields, and the grassy areas around our homestead.

 - Children are expected to stay within the camp grounds.
 Children are expected to stay with their group or counselor or to let a counselor know where they are at all times.